š This consultation closed atĀ 11:59pm onĀ 4 May 2026.

 - Science is already strongly represented in the framework, so expanding it into additional slots reduces space for arts subjects.

-- Schools would be even less likely to offer or prioritise arts options if they can default to science which has already been motivated in the past framework, undermining the aim of a balanced curriculum.
+- Schools would be even less likely to offer or prioritise arts options if they can default to science which has already been incentivised in the current framework, undermining the aim of a balanced curriculum.

 Read more